Education for Looked After and Previously Looked After Children

-The project will involve sending Looked After Children in years 4 & 5 three project packs during the year, one every term.
+The project will involve sending primary aged Looked After Children in years 4 & 5 three project packs during the year, one every term.

 Our data reveals that areas of literacy at Key Stage 2 are fragile.
 The project also builds on the Early Years Enrichment Project and provides a continuum of support for Looked After Children addressing literacy and speech, language and communication.
 It is a practice which we wish to embed with carers and Looked After Children.